jedisct1/rust-jwt-simple/README.md

 Please note that CWT doesn't support custom claims.
 The required identifiers [haven't been standardized yet](https://www.iana.org/assignments/cwt/cwt.xhtml).

 Also, the existing Rust crates for JSON and CBOR deserialization are not safe.
 An untrusted party can send a serialized object that requires a lot of memory and CPU to deserialize.
-Band-aids have been added for JSON, but with the current Rust tooling, it would be tricky to do for CBOR.
+Band-aids have been added for JSON, but with the current Rust tooling, it would be tricky to implement for CBOR.

 As a mitigation, we highly recommend rejecting tokens that would be too large in the context of your application.
-That can be done by with the `max_token_length` verification option.
+That can be done with the `max_token_length` verification option.

 ### Specifying header options

-It is possible to change the content type (`cty`) and signature type (`typ`) fields of a signed JWT by using the `sign_with_options`/`authenticate_with_options` functions, by passing in a `HeaderOptions` struct:
+It is possible to change the content type (`cty`) and signature type (`typ`) fields of a signed JWT by using the `sign_with_options`/`authenticate_with_options` functions and passing in a `HeaderOptions` struct:

 ``` rust
 let options = HeaderOptions {